Windows

 - Supported values: The password to authenticate to the proxy.
 It can be bypassed for unauthenticated proxies.

-Taking into account that FlexxAgent triggers a process at the system level (FlexxAgent.exe) and another at the session level (FlexxAgent Analyzer.exe), and depending on how the proxy acts at one level or the other, it may be necessary to apply different configurations to both processes by defining the Proxy Type
+Since FlexxAgent triggers a process at the system level (FlexxAgent.exe) and another at the session level (FlexxAgent Analyzer.exe), it may be necessary to define different proxy types for each, depending on how the proxy acts at one level or another.

-.
-This can be done from the FlexxAgent Settings, in Products
+can be defined from the FlexxAgent Settings in Products

 .